Tanzu-Solutions-Engineering/tkg-lab/docs/avi/setup_avi_ctrl.md

 Configure Management Network

-Sometimes this step is skipped during the installation wizard.
-If that is the case you can complete it after in the AVI Controller UI going to Infrastructure > Clouds > Default-Cloud > Edit > Network.
-And enter the information required ass per the instructions below.
+Enter the information required as per the instructions below.
 - Select Management Network.
 Same network you chose when installing the AVI Controller OVA.
 - You can choose `Static` or `DHCP`.
 In this lab we will chose `Static`, so the network range chosen should be outside of the DHCP range.
 - In `IP Subnet` enter the Management Network CIDR.
 Same network used for the Controller IP.